What is modeling?

 2) Kid talk and adult talk

 What they say is likely to be more enjoyable.
 If you watch closely, you'll get some ideas on how to change your style.
-You realize that you have to be more interesting if you want your AAC user to pay attention.

 Self-talk for behavior